payu-org/payu/docs/source/config.rst

    this is when `payu setup` is called directly, then the relevant userscripts will run on the login node.

-   Specific scripts are defined below:
+   Specific stages are defined below:

    ``init``
       User-defined command to be called after experiment initialization, but